AeronR/osticket-prereqs/README.md

 - Part 7: Downoad and Install MySQL Server: https://drive.google.com/file/d/1_OWh9p7VQLcrB0q_V7qT8yHl0xo5gv7z/view?usp=share_link

+<sub>***MySQL is an open-source relational database management system (RDBMS) that is commonly used to store and manage data for web applications.
+For the osTicket, MySQL is needed as the underlying database engine for storing and retrieving support ticket data, user information, and other related info.
+It provides a secure and reliable storage solution for osTicket, allowing efficient management of large volumes of data and ensuring data integrity and consistency***</sub>

  **Follow _THIS_ installation process for MySQL:** Typical Install > Standard Configuration > Username: 'root' > pw: 'Password1' > Execute > Finish

 <p>